GUIDELINE for Feline bartonellosis

 Active immunity

 The antibody response to B. henselae has been investigated for the identification of vaccine candidates.
 The kinetics in response to B. henselae antigens in chronically infected experimental cats is highly variable in degree and duration (Chomel et al., 1996; Kordick et al., 1999; Yamamoto et al., 2002).
 The extent of serologic cross-reactivity to other Bartonella species needs to be clarified.
 Re-infection by a different strain of B. henselae is possible, as supported by the isolation of unrelated bacterial clones from the same cat at different times (Arvand et al., 2008).
-Antibodies are therefore considered not protective, and Bartonella spp.-seropositive cats may be infected (Fabbi et al., 2004).
+Antibodies are therefore considered not protective, and Bartonella spp.-seropositive cats can be infected (Fabbi et al., 2004).

 Clinical signs

 Cats naturally infected with Bartonella spp. usually do not show clinical signs.
 Both experimental and natural infection studies have tried to establish an association between clinical signs and infection, but a link has not been unequivocally proven.
-Exposure to infected fleas does not result in clinical signs (Chomel et al., 1996; Bradbury & Lappin, 2009).
-In some cases of experimental inoculation, a self-limiting febrile disease, transient mild anaemia, localized or generalized lymphadenopathy, mild neurologic signs and reproductive failure have been reported (Kordick et al., 1999).
-In these animals, pyogranulomatous inflammation was seen in the lung, liver, spleen, kidney, heart (Figure 1) and lymphoid tissue at necropsy (Guptill et al., 1997; Kordick et al., 1999).
+Neither did exposure to infected fleas result in clinical signs (Chomel et al., 1996; Bradbury and Lappin, 2009).
+In some cases of experimental inoculation, a self-limiting febrile disease, transient mild anaemia, localised or generalized lymphadenopathy, mild neurologic signs and reproductive failure have been reported (Kordick et al., 1999).
+However, the role of Bartonella in causing clinical signs in cats after spontaneous transmission is still not completely clear.

-It has been suggested that Bartonella infection could play a role in chronic gingivostomatitis, (Ueno et al., 1996; Glaus et al., 1997), but the prevalence of antibodies or organisms was not higher in diseased cats than in control populations (Quimby et al., 2008; Dowers et al., 2010; Pennisi et al., 2010; Belgard et al., 2010; Namekata et al., 2010).
+It has been suggested that Bartonella infection could play a role in chronic gingivostomatitis (Ueno et al., 1996; Glaus et al., 1997), but the prevalence of antibodies or organisms was not higher in diseased cats than in control populations (Quimby et al., 2008; Dowers et al., 2010; Pennisi et al., 2010; Belgard et al., 2010; Namekata et al., 2010).

-Castel et al. (2019) reported co-infection with B. henselae and Sarcocystis sp. in a 6-year-old male neutered domestic longhair cat with chronic waxing and waning neurologic mild signs and presenting an acute progressive multifocal neurolomuscular syndrome and chorioretinitis.
-Determining the contribution of each agent and the influence of the co-infection on the pathogenesis of the neuromuscular and ocular lesions was not possible and treatment with fluoroquinolones, trimethoprim sulfadiazine and pyrimethamine was directed at both organisms.
+Cats positive for both FIV and Bartonella antibodies had an increased risk of lymphadenopathy (Ueno et al., 1996).
+An association between anti-Bartonella antibodies and urinary tract disease or haematuria has been suggested (Glaus et al., 1997; Breitschwerdt et al., 2005).
+Pearce et al. (2006) did not find any difference in antibody prevalence between healthy cats and cats with seizures or other neurological conditions.
+However, an uncontrolled retrospective study reported Bartonella DNA in cerebrospinal fluid and confirmed specific antibody production in the CNS of cats with CNS disease (Leibovitz et al., 2008).
+Castel et al. (2019) reported co-infection with B. henselae and Sarcocystis sp. in a 6-year-old male neutered domestic longhair cat with chronic waxing and waning neurologic mild signs and presenting an acute progressive multifocal neuromuscular syndrome and chorioretinitis.
+Determining the contribution of each agent and the influence of the co-infection to the pathogenesis of the neuromuscular and ocular lesions was not possible, but treatment with fluoroquinolones, trimethoprim sulfadiazine and pyrimethamine was directed at both organisms.
 After an initial worsening of clinical signs, a progressive improvement followed by full recovery was observed.
-As Sarcocystis sp. clinical infection in cats has been associated with immunosuppression, the authors hypothetized that relapsing B. henselae bacteraemia may have decreased the cat’s immune competence and caused a normally quiescent protozoal infection to induce intermittent clinical signs (Castel et al., 2019).
+As Sarcocystis sp. clinical infection in cats has been associated with immunosuppression, the authors hypothesised that relapsing B. henselae bacteraemia might have decreased the cat’s immune competence and caused a normally quiescent protozoal infection to induce intermittent clinical signs (Castel et al., 2019).
+Based on these data, Bartonella spp. infection should be considered when other compatible diagnoses of CNS disease have been excluded in symptomatic cats.

-Lameness and pain during limb palpation were observed in a cat affected by recurrent osteomyelitis and polyarthritis associated with B. vinsonii subsp. berkhoffii infection and bacteraemia (Varanat et al., 2009).
-Aggressive osteomyelitis causing an incomplete fracture of the radial metaphysis was recently associated with B. henselae bacteraemia in a young cat with generalized peripheral and abdominal lymphadenopathy (Hui et al., 2022).
+Bartonella vinsonii subspecies berkhoffii DNA was amplified from the pericardial effusion of a cat with recurrent pericardial and pleural effusions (Wheatley et al., 2023).
+Eosinophilic pericardial effusion and eosinophilic pericarditis were diagnosed by cytological and histological investigations in this cat.
+Culture of the pleural transudate was negative for aerobic and anaerobic bacteria, while peripheral blood culture and sequencing revealed the DNA of an apicomplexan protozoon (90% homology with Colpodella species) of unknown clinical relevance (Wheatley et al., 2023).
+Aggressive osteomyelitis causing an incomplete fracture of the radial metaphysis was associated with B. henselae bacteraemia in a young cat with generalised peripheral and abdominal lymphadenopathy (Hui et al., 2022).
 The cat was treated with a combination of doxycycline and pradofloxacin for 6 weeks and clinical and radiographic improvement was documented.
 A negative blood culture was also obtained as well as evidence of seroreversion one year later (Hui et al., 2022).

 Diagnosis

-PCR may be used in blood, aqueous humour, cerebrospinal fluid or tissues, and several gene targets have been studied.
-For rapid laboratory diagnosis, a real-time PCR and pyrosequencing-based algorithm was described that allowed rapid differentiation of at least 11 medically relevant Bartonella spp. within five hours from receipt of the specimens (Buss et al., 2012).
-Parra et al. (2017) proposed a real time PCR for Bartonella spp. detection to improve PCR sensitivity and to identify species not previously described ().
-Moreover, in order to detect and classify new Bartonella species from fleas a Matrix-Assisted Laser Desorption/Ionization Time-of-Flight Mass Spectrometry (MALDITOF-MS) has been proposed (El Hamzaoui et al., 2018).
+Cultivation of the bacterium is the gold standard method of diagnosing Bartonella infection and a combinational approach with pre-enrichment culture and PCR increases sensitivity (Breitschwerdt et al., 2007).
+Sensitivity can also be increased by repeated blood cultures or PCR performed on several biological samples (blood, lymph node, oral swab, tissues) (Pennisi et al., 2010; Drummond et al., 2018).
+For rapid laboratory diagnosis, a real-time PCR and pyrosequencing-based algorithm was described that allowed rapid differentiations of at least 11 medically relevant Bartonella spp. within five hours from receipt of the specimens (Buss et al., 2012).
+Parra et al. (2017) proposed a real time PCR for Bartonella spp. detection to improve PCR sensitivity and to identify species not previously described.
+Moreover, in order to detect and classify new Bartonella species from fleas a matrix-assisted laser desorption/ionization time-of-flight mass spectrometry (MALDITOF-MS) has been proposed (El Hamzaoui et al., 2018).

-Serology (IFAT or ELISA) is more useful for exclusion than for confirmation, because of the low positive predictive value (39-46%) compared to the good negative predictive value (87-97%; Chomel et al., 1995; Gurfield et al., 2001; Fabbi et al., 2004; Guptill et al., 2004).
+Serology (IFAT or ELISA) is more useful for exclusion than for confirmation, because of the low positive predictive value (39-46%) compared to the high negative predictive value (87-97%; Chomel et al., 1995; Gurfield et al., 2001; Fabbi et al., 2004; Guptill et al., 2004; Breitschwerdt et al., 2015).
+However, a very high antibody level was detected in a cat with endocardial bartonellosis (Chomel et al., 2009).

 Treatment